hoch1009/hoch1009.github.io/_posts/2019-09-19-southamerica.md

 * Arrive in Lima and spend two days there.
 * Take a bus from Lima to Arequipa.
 * Take a bus from Arequipa to Cusco.
-* Explore Cusco and go to Macchu Picchu.
+* Explore Cusco and go to Machu Picchu.
 * Take a bus from Cusco to La Paz.
 * Spend little under 24 hours in La Paz and continue to Uyuni (with a stop in Puno) by bus.
 * Spend a day at the Salar de Uyuni and continue by bus towards San Pedro de Atacama.